TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 The end result is that the layout effect runs once on mount.

-{% include candid-iframe.html src="/assets/dist/react-virtual-scroll-0-6-0/samples/auto-sizer/index.html" width="100%" height="fit-content" %}
+{% include candid-iframe.html src="/assets/dist/react-virtual-scroll-0-6-0/samples/auto-sizer/index.html" width="100%" height="324px" %}

 A sample app using `AutoSizer` is embedded above.
 It doesn't do anything interesting if you can't resize it, so best [follow this link](/assets/dist/react-virtual-scroll-0-6-0/samples/auto-sizer/index.html) to run the sample on a dedicated page.